LunarG/VulkanSamples/layers/README.md

     implementation; exceptions are vkGetXXXXProcAddr,
     which must have the correct name since the Loader calls these entrypoints;
 8. entrypoint names must be exported to the OSes dynamic loader with VK\_LAYER\_EXPORT;
-9. Layer naming convention is camel case same name as in library: libVKLayer<name>.so
+9. Layer naming convention is camel case same name as in library: libVkLayer_<name>.so
 10. For multiple layers in one library the manifest file can specify each layer.

 ## Status